staunton-golding/Analysis-of-Brain-Networks-Final-Project/README.md

 For this project, I designed and wrote the majority of the code, while my teammates Joseph and Vidhya focused on interpretation of results and presentation of findings.

 I am publishing this simply as a work example.
 I no longer have access to the brain scans used for analysis.

+I included both the original livescript (.mlx), and a normal script (.m).
+MATLAB (online or application) is needed to view the .mlx file.
+The .mlx file has figures and analysis, while the .m file only has the code.
+The NBS toolbox (https://www.nitrc.org/projects/nbs/) was used for some steps (mainly xyz to mni mapping and plotting).